 Classes exist to hold content that students can view.
-Collections can be created to group classes together with similar subject matter, or to help direct students to the best order in which to view the content.
+Class Groups can be created to group classes together with similar subject matter, or to help direct students to the best order in which to view the class media.

 Each class can contain one video and one presentation, OR one interactive media.
-Class Groups allow you to put these classes together in a larger set, so that you can associate as many videos and presentations as you need to, into a single collection topic.
+Class Groups allow you to put these classes together in a larger set, so that you can associate as many pieces of media together as you need to, into a single class group topic and order.

-Unlike classes, however, collections themselves do not contain media.
-Collections contain classes; the classes within the collection hold the media.
+Unlike classes, however, class groups themselves do not contain media.
+Class Groups contain classes; the classes within the group hold the media.

-- Navigate to the class list for a section, either by clicking a Course tile on the Course tab or via a link in your LMS.
+- Navigate to the class list for a section, either by clicking a Course tile on the Courses tab or via a link in your LMS course.

-- Click NEW COLLECTION, located immediately above the class list and identified in the above figure.
+- Click NEW CLASS GROUP, located immediately above the class list and identified in the above figure.

-This is not required but is recommended, to provide your collection of classes with a clear topic.
+This is not required but is recommended, to provide your grouping of classes with a clear topic.
 If you do not enter a Name, you must enter a Start Date/Time and Duration.

 - Enter a Start Date, Start time, and select a Duration.

-This is optional and may not apply to the collection if the classes/content do not apply to a single class or lecture.
+This is optional and may not apply to the class group if the classes/content do not apply to a single class or lecture.
 However, you must provide either a Name or a Date/Time.